1977 San Francisco Board of Supervisors election: Harvey Milk's campaign

-One of the most memorable campaigns was that of Harvey Milk, a photographer, camera salesman, U.S. Navy veteran and prior candidate for the 1976 California State Assembly election who cut his teeth with campaigning in the Castro District and appealing to the LGBT voters of the area.
-He campaigned against sixteen other candidates for the District 5 post which covered the Castro, Haight-Ashbury and other local areas; the most successful candidate was the local lawyer Rick Stokes, who was backed by the Alice B. Toklas Memorial Democratic Club.
+One of the most memorable campaigns was that of Harvey Milk, a photographer, camera salesman, U.S. Navy veteran and prior candidate for the California State Assembly in 1976, who cut his teeth with campaigning in the Castro District and appealing to the LGBT voters of the area.
+He campaigned against sixteen other candidates for the District 5 post which covered the Castro, Haight-Ashbury and other nearby neighborhoods; the most successful candidate was the local lawyer Rick Stokes, who was backed by the Alice B. Toklas Memorial Democratic Club.
 However, Milk's campaign utilized a populist fervor and highly artistic displays in order to advertise the cause, leading even the San Francisco Chronicle to endorse his candidacy.
 Milk won the election with 30% of the vote against the other candidates.

 Other campaigns

-Other successful candidates included that of Carol Ruth Silver (described by the New York Times as the first un-wed mother to win a seat in the Board), Gordon Lau (the first Asian American member) and Ella Hill Hutch (the first African American female member).
+Other successful candidates included Carol Ruth Silver (described by The New York Times as the first un-wed mother to win a seat on the Board), Gordon Lau (the first Asian American member) and Ella Hill Hutch (the first African American female member).
 Dan White, a police officer and former firefighter, also won election for the first time.